yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-05-web-development-essentials/css-best-practices/README.md

 [Learning Materials About This Topic](https://www.notion.so/mkit/CSS-Best-Practices-d65051b2bc3f407cabfbc6384fa6c8d3)

 _Pro Tip: You are provided with an `index.html` file.
-In this Exercises you have to style the whole page until it covers all requirements.
+In this module you have to style the whole page until it covers all requirements.
 You do not have to edit the HTML file, you only have to write the CSS._

 ## Exercise #1 - Style Navbar